galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

     });
     server.route({
         method: 'GET',
-        path: '/missions',
+        path: '/movies',
-        handler: handleGetMissions
+        handler: handleGetMovies
     });
     ...
 };
 ```

-It will create three endpoints `/missions`, `/villains/{id}` and `/heroes/{id}` returning some mock data as my goal here if just to focus on the GraphQL part.
+It will create three endpoints `/movies`, `/villains/{id}` and `/heroes/{id}` returning some mock data as my goal here if just to focus on the GraphQL part.
 You can take a look [here](https://github.com/galexandrade/heroes-graphql/blob/master/rest-api-server/index.js) to see the full code.

 Running `yarn start` or `npm start` you should be able to start the server and hit those endpoints.